 A person who does the following commits intoxication manslaughter:

 Intoxication manslaughter crimes apply when a person is driving a car while intoxicated.
-However, these laws also apply to situations where an intoxicated person operates an airplane or boat, or even a carnival or amusement ride.
-For example, the Texas law specifically provides that if an intoxicated person operates or assembles an amusement park ride that results in someone's death, that person has committed vehicular manslaughter.
+These laws also apply to situations where an intoxicated person operates an airplane or boat, or even a carnival or amusement ride.
+For example, the Texas law specifically provides that if an intoxicated person operates or assembles an amusement park ride that results in someone's death, that person has committed intoxication manslaughter.